 To support African American Legacy, you can make a gift to The Legacy Fund.
 Donors pool their resources in this endowment for greater giving power.
-You can donate online using a credit card, or contact us for other options.
+You can donate online or contact us for other options.

 You can also start an individual fund.
 Families, groups or individuals establish their own funds for giving that supports the African American community.
 Contact us to learn about starting your personalized charitable fund.

-- Immigration: Policy/systems change and direct service specific to those of the African diaspora
+- Immigration: we seek to support policy/systems change and direct service specific to those of the African Diaspora.

-- Mental Health: Responding to street, gun and police violence
+- Mental Health: we seek to support trauma-informed care that actively responds to street, gun and police violence.